 The price per ADS being offered is higher than the net tangible book value per ADS outstanding prior to this offering.
-As a result, investors purchasing ADSs in this offering will incur immediate dilution of \$45.88 per ADS, based on an assumed public offering price of \$55.81 per ADS, which was the last reported sale price of the ADSs on The Nasdaq Global Select Market on February 16, 2018, and our as adjusted net tangible book value per ADS as of September 30, 2017 after giving effect to this offering and the assumed offering price.
+As a result, investors purchasing ADSs in this offering will incur immediate dilution of \$45.70 per ADS, based on the issuance and sale of 3,947,368 ADSs at the public offering price of \$57.00 per ADS and our as adjusted net tangible book value per ADS as of September 30, 2017 after giving effect to this offering and the public offering price.
 For information on how the foregoing amounts were calculated, see "Dilution."